computational-linguistics-class/computational-linguistics-class.github.io/assignment7.md

 ## Evaluation

 There are two common ways of evaluating NER systems: phrase-based, and token-based.
 In phrase-based, the more common of the two, a system must predict the entire span correctly for each name.
-For example, say we have text containing "James Earle Jones", adn our system predicts "[PER James Earle] Jones".
+For example, say we have text containing "James Earle Jones", and our system predicts "[PER James Earle] Jones".
 Phrase-based gives no credit for this because it missed "Jones", whereas token-based would give partial credit for correctly identifying "James" and "Earle" as B-PER and I-PER respectively.
-We will se phrase-based to report scores.
+We will use phrase-based to report scores.

 The output of your code must be `word gold pred`, as in:
 ```